Pier 11/Wall Street: Seastreak

-SeaStreak catamarans operate daily to the Raritan Bayshore in Monmouth County, New Jersey.
-Journeys originate at the East 34th Street Ferry Landing, West Midtown Ferry Terminal, and Battery Park City Ferry Terminal.
-After calling at Pier 11/Wall Street boats continue through The Narrows and to terminals at Atlantic Highlands, Highlands, or Belford.
+Seastreak catamarans operate daily to the Raritan Bayshore in Monmouth County, New Jersey.
+Journeys originate at the East 34th Street Ferry Landing or West Midtown Ferry Terminal.
+West Midtown journeys stop at Paulus Hook Ferry Terminal and/or Battery Park City Ferry Terminal before stopping at Pier 11.
+After stopping at Pier 11, boats continue through New York Harbor to terminals at Atlantic Highlands, Highlands, or Belford.
+Some departures make stops at both Atlantic Highlands and Highlands.